julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

         // and it's enough get the length of one column. int rows = a[0].length;

+        // Instantiate an array of base type Object, and cast it to T type.
         T[][] transposed = (T[][]) new Object[rows][columns];

         for (int i = 0; i < a.length; i++) { // Iterate over the rows of a.